-Historic Sites of Manitoba: Cohen Block / Cressy Block / Jewish Nursing Home / Tiferes Israel Synagogue (426-428 Manitoba Avenue, Winnipeg)
+Historic Sites of Manitoba: Cohen Block / Cressy Block / Jewish Old Folks Home / Tiferes Israel Synagogue (426-428 Manitoba Avenue, Winnipeg)

-In 1927 a mortuary was added to the building and, in the 1930s, it became the Tiferes Israel Synagogue.
+In 1927, alterations to the building which included the addition of a mortuary were also designed Blankstein and completed by contractor Victor Rubin at a cost of about $500.
+When the Old Folks Home moved to a newly constructed building on Magnus Avenue, this building became the Tiferes Israel Synagogue.
 At some point the building was demolished and the site is now occupied by another building.

 Source: Jewish Historical Society of Western Canada Collection #1024, Archives of Manitoba